scallyw4g/bonsai/readme.md

 is generated on the GPU using regular glsl shaders.
 Anything you can do in a shader, you can do in a Bonsai terrain generator.

-### 2.0.0-prealpha Note
+### 2.0.0-alpha Note

-The current version is 2.0.0-prealpha-rc0, which can be found by joining the [Discord](https://discord.gg/kmRpgXBh75).
-This version is a large rewrite of several core systems, including the world generation, editor and parts of the renderer.
+The engine has recently undergone a large rewrite of many core systems, including the world generator and editor.
+This rewrite is still in the process of being finalized and releases will be marked with `alpha` until core systems are completely ported and considered stable.

-In its current state, the engine is effectively a terrain generator and editor.
 For details on remaing work, see [Roadmap to v2.0.0](https://github.com/scallyw4g/bonsai/issues/82).

 ![banner](screenshots/two_doors.png)